markstringer-dti/markstringer-dti.github.io/dti.md

 The first step is capturing the feedback.
 It's very important that you show that you're listening.
 Write down the feedback from every show and tell.

 The second step is to decide what to do about the feedback.
-That's something for the product owner, primarily, and the possibly the rest of the team.
+That's something for the product owner, primarily, and possibly the rest of the team.

 What you're doing by having a show and tell is fulfilling the "Transparency" and "Inspection" aspects of Empirical process.

 What that really means is that if you've done something really dumb, someone is going to tell you.
 Also, if you've missed something really important, someone is going to tell you.
 That's what you're hoping for.
 That's the payoff.

+Ok, this isn't any entirely negative thing.
+If you've done something that will make people's lives much easier.
+If you've done something that marketing have a good feeling they can make a bomb from.
+You might get to know that in the show and tell.

 The price for this is that people might say really dumb things.
 For a form-filling application that we demonstrated.
-We got assked this question?
-"Can you make so that users aren't allowed to submit the form, unless the English has no spelling or grammatical errors?"
+We got asked this question?
+"Can you make it so that users aren't allowed to submit the form, unless the English has no spelling or grammatical errors?"

 This isn't too serious.
 But it can get a little wearing.